Optimism over COVID-19 vaccine, GSA's decision on Biden push up stocks

 All three major US indices higher as government recognizes former VP as 'apparent winner'

 U.S. President Donald Trump gave permission Monday to the General Services Administration to begin sharing information with President-Elect Joe Biden's transition team and optimism over reports of a third possible coronavirus vaccine -- this time by AstraZeneca -- lead U.S. markets higher Tuesday.
-Hours before the opening bell, stock futures show the Dow Jone Industrial Averages stood at 29,800, up 254 points (+0.85%), while the tech-heavy Nasdaq also showed gains, up 46 points at 11,951.25 (+0.38%) and the S&P was up 24.50 points at 3,650 (+0.68) The U.S. federal government recognized Biden as the “apparent winner” of the Nov.
-3 election, giving the green light for cooperation on a transition of power despite efforts by President Donald Trump to overturn the election.

 Continue Reading Below